-Does your Lenovo system gets stuck on the boot menu?
+Does your Lenovo system get stuck on the boot menu / Lenovo screen?
 When the system is stuck and does not start, you are left with no option other than to start or shut down your computer.
 Despite making all the necessary efforts, you are unable to use your system.

 Many things like errors, malicious programs, and problems in the hard drive can cause a PC stuck in the boot menu.
 Let us explore some common issues that cause boot errors in Lenovo laptops.

 Sometimes a faulty hard drive is the cause of boot failure, and the system will show you errors like "No boot sector found" or "Windows boot error."
 The Lenovo PCs are also stuck on the booting screen when they show the LENOVO logo.

 A problem in the Windows operating system can also cause the system stuck on the boot menu.
-Sometimes, a virus or malicious program corrupts the Windows operating system files that cause the system to stuck on the boot menu.
+Sometimes, a virus or malicious program corrupts the Windows operating system files cause the system to stuck on the boot menu.

 Some other common boot-up issues include incorrectly installed software, corrupt driver software, failed or improperly windows updates, corrupted registry or system files, etc. Another common issue is that users sometimes don't shut down the windows properly.

 In this section, we will discuss the top 9 solutions that can fix the boots issues arising due to the stuck Boot menu.

 Automatic repair is a method that repairs the operating system of a computer system.
 You can use automatic repair for your Lenovo computer.
 To use the automatic repair, you will need a Windows compact disc.
 Here are the steps: